philipalcorn/c_raytracer/README.md

 # C Raytracer

-A simple raytracer written in pure C. Inspired by *Ray tracing in One Weeken*.
+A simple raytracer written in pure C. Inspired by *Ray tracing in One Weekend*.
 Outputs rendered images as binary `.ppm` files.

 ---